Secrets of the runway: Tempus meets Gucci model Jack Chambers

 The Fashion Week star reveals what's behind the reality of life on the international runway

-With endless travel to exotic destinations, enviable list of contacts and gorgeous designer wardrobe, working as a prolific catwalk model may appear glamorous from the outside, but is life really as rosy backstage and beyond?
-To gain a deeper insight into life behind the scenes, Tempus spoke to model Jack Chambers, who’s walked for designer brands including Gucci, Burberry, J.W.
+With endless travel to exotic destinations, an enviable list of contacts and gorgeous designer wardrobe, working as a prolific catwalk model may appear glamorous from the outside, but is life really as rosy backstage and beyond?
+To gain a deeper insight into life behind the scenes, Tempus spoke to model Jack Chambers, who’s walked for top designer brands including Gucci, Burberry, J.W.
 Anderson, Louis Vuitton, Hermès and Alexander McQueen.

 You've just completed the end of this season's international Men's Fashion Week.
 How does London compare to Milan, New York and Paris?